AstarNetwork/astar-docs/docs/learn/governance/technical_guide.md

 For this particular example, the preimage hash is: `0xfb7f2d6ab9c04e75969988166cf09365eb9c8d698345dc9853a31618d9802fb9` and length of the preimage is `55 bytes`.

-Click on the `Submit preimage`, and now the call has been stored on-chain.
+Click on the `Submit preimage`, and now the call has been stored onchain.
 As such, it can be referred to from the `Democracy` pallet which we’ll cover in the following chapters.
 Once the call has been executed, it can be observed under the stored preimages.

 <Figure caption="Governance Preimage - 3" src={require('/docs/learn/governance/img/01_Preimage/03_governance_preimage.png').default } width="100%" />